joel-day/LeetCode-Workspace/README.md

 - I am stronger with python, so after initialy solving the problem with python, I then convert it to JavaScript.

 - To ensure pep8 compliance, I add the python solution to the helper.py file in the 'helpers' folder, and use flake8 from the terminal to find flags.
-#### Check PEP8 compliance

-- I use 'Flake8' to check code compliance with PEP8 standards.
-- Run the bash shortcut below in the terminal check the pep8 compliance of .py files.
 ```bash
 flake8 .
 ```

 - I add all of code needed to solve a problem, that i didnt already know, into notecards to ensure i'll know them next time.
-#### Flashcards
     - I use 'tkinter' to create a flashcard app for practicing.
     - Flashcards are stored in the 'data/raw/qa.xlsx' file
     - Use the "add_flashcard.ipynb" notebook to add cards.
     - Run the bash shortcut below in the terminal to open the flashcard UI.
 ```bash
 flashcards
 ```